RenderKit/openvkl/doc/api.md

   - Compatibility with OpenVDB on a leaf data level, so that .vdb files may be loaded with minimal overhead.

-VDB volumes have the following parameters:
+VDB volumes are created by passing the type string `"vdb"` to `vklNewVolume`, and have the following parameters:

   ------------  ----------------  ---------------------- ---------------------------------------
   Type          Name              Default                Description